-These days, however, I see this technique taken to a whole new level.
-Many products which are called “blueberry” don’t contain any blueberries at all.
-In fact, some are skipping the apples too and merely using a combination of maltodextrin and food coloring to create imitation blueberries.
+These days this technique has been taken to a new level.
+Many “blueberry” products don’t contain any fruit at all.
+In fact, they’re merely using a combination of maltodextrin and food coloring to create imitation blueberries.

-I don’t have a problem with products like these, just so long as they are being upfront.
-Here is a picture of the label in its present form.
-Giving credit where credit is due, at least they clearly tell us what’s inside.
+I don’t have a problem with products like these, as long as they’re being upfront.
+Here’s a picture of the label in its present form; at least they clearly tell us what’s inside.

-However, I do have a problem with companies who aren’t so forthright in their marketing.
-I’m talking about the ones that have misleading labels, such as Total’s Blueberry & Pomegranate cereal which ironically, contains neither.
+On the other hand, I do have a problem with companies that aren’t so forthright and have misleading labels, such as Totals Blueberry & Pomegranate cereal which, ironically, contains neither.

-People will also pay more money when something contains olive oil and, in turn, you will find many items claiming they contain it.
-Unfortunately, those claims are sometimes misleading.
+People will also pay more when something contains olive oil.
+In turn, you’ll find many items claiming they contain it; unfortunately, those claims are sometimes misleading.

-For starters, if you see a salad dressing or some other product which proudly brandishes “olive oil” on the front of the label, flip it around.
-You’ll often find it’s actually contains a blend of different oils where canola, soybean, cottonseed, corn, or others will be listed before the olive.
+For starters, if you see a salad dressing or some other product which proudly brandishes olive oil on the label, you’ll often find it actually contains a blend of different oils, with canola, soybean, cottonseed, corn, or others listed before the olive.

-Even if it is numero uno on the list, don’t necessarily assume it’s worth shelling out extra cash for.
+Even if it is numero uno on the list, you can’t necessarily assume its worth it.
 Why?
 Well there are a lot of shenanigans going on when it comes to this coveted oil.

 Did you know real vanilla is second only to saffron among the world’s most expensive spices?
 So it comes as no surprise that many products which claim this flavoring actually use a vanillin that is synthetically created, possibly using coal-tar derivatives.

 Why?
-Well between 2002 and 2005 there was a vanilla shortage and in turn, many manufacturers who were previously using the real deal had no choice but to use the fake stuff.
-Yet they never changed their labeling.
+Well, for a few years at the turn of this century, there was a vanilla shortage and many manufacturers that were previously using the real deal had no choice but to use the fake stuff — yet they never changed their labeling.
 The FDA remained mum on this, and the industry basically interpreted that as a green light to continue doing it.

-So nowadays, even with a label saying “natural” you still might be getting that yummy coal-tar derivative.
-Which brings me to the next thing on the list:
+So nowadays, even with a label saying natural you still might be getting that yummy coal-tar derivative.
+That brings me to the next item on the list:

-However, “natural” is NOT a synonym for “organic.”
-The term is only regulated when it comes to meat and poultry (to be “natural” it can’t have artificial flavors, preservatives, or colors).
-However, it’s completely meaningless when it comes to pretty much everything else!
+However, “natural” is not a synonym for “organic.”
+The term is only regulated when it comes to meat and poultry; to be natural it can’t have artificial flavors, preservatives, or colors.
+It’s completely meaningless when it comes to pretty much everything else!

 Manufacturers love to tell you about vitamins and antioxidants which are in their product, but are they really worth paying more for?

-Practically any juice you buy will be pasteurized at temps between 145 and 280 °F to kill off any bacteria (yes, even those little 12-ounce bottles of “super” and “natural” juice that cost several dollars each).
+Practically any juice you buy will be pasteurized at temps between 145 and 280 F to kill off any bacteria.

-Unfortunately, that nutritious vitamin C from fresh fruit and vegetables is also destroyed during the pasteurization process, which is why when you buy juice that contains vitamin C, you are actually getting it in the form of ascorbic acid which has been added after the pasteurization.
+Unfortunately, that nutritious vitamin C from fresh fruit and vegetables is also destroyed during the pasteurization process, which is why when you buy juice that contains vitamin C, you’re actually getting it in the form of ascorbic acid, which has been added after the pasteurization.